chatid/chatid-mdwiki/chatbar/public-api-reference.md

 CID.q.push(['**addCTA**', *cta*])

-`cta` should be an object with the following structure:
+Add a call to action to the page. `cta` should be an object with the following structure:

 ```javascript
 {